Loading NuWatt Energy...

 CT Rebate GuideNot sure about heat pumps?
 Compare CT heat pump costs and fuel savings to make sure the investment makes sense for your home and heating setup.

-CT Cost GuideThe Smart-E Loan is a subsidized financing program through the Connecticut Green Bank offering 0.99% APR for energy improvements including heat pumps.
-Available to Eversource and United Illuminating customers, the loan covers up to $50,000 with terms of 5-20 years.
+CT Cost GuideThe Smart-E Loan is a subsidized financing program through the Connecticut Green Bank.
+Its heat pump offer, effective August 1, 2026, is 1.99% APR on a five-year term up to $25,000, and requires an approved Energize CT heat pump rebate before the loan.
+It is available to Eversource and United Illuminating ELECTRIC customers; gas-only customers are not eligible.
+The standard Smart-E loan covers up to $50,000 with terms of 5-15 years at 6.99-7.99% APR.
 You must use an EnergizeCT-approved HPIN contractor and the project must be pre-approved.
-The 0.99% rate is available through March 31, 2026.
+Confirm current terms at ctgreenbank.com/smarteloan.

-On a $15,000 heat pump system financed over 15 years, the Smart-E Loan at 0.99% APR costs approximately $1,150 in total interest.
-A personal loan at 10% APR would cost approximately $14,700 in total interest over the same term.
-That is a difference of roughly $13,550 in interest savings -- more than the annual operating cost savings of the heat pump itself.
+On a $15,000 heat pump balance, the Smart-E offer at 1.99% APR over its five-year term costs approximately $771 in total interest.
+A personal loan at 10% APR over seven years would cost approximately $5,917.
+That is a difference of roughly $5,100 in interest -- more than the annual operating cost savings of the heat pump itself.

 Yes.
 A Home Equity Line of Credit (HELOC) is a viable option for financing a CT heat pump, typically offering rates of 7-9% APR in 2026.
 HELOCs are tax-deductible for home improvements under IRS rules, which effectively reduces the rate.
 However, a HELOC puts your home at risk as collateral and requires significant equity.
-For most CT homeowners, the Smart-E Loan at 0.99% APR is a better option if you qualify.
+For most CT homeowners, the Smart-E heat pump offer at 1.99% APR is a better option if you qualify.

 The Smart-E Loan is available to Eversource and United Illuminating customers who meet credit requirements.
 Municipal utility customers (Norwich, Wallingford, etc.) are not eligible.
 You must use a contractor registered in the Energize CT Heat Pump Installer Network (HPIN) and pre-register the project.
 Credit score and income requirements apply through the participating lenders.

 Cash purchase eliminates all interest costs and is the cheapest option long-term.
-However, with the Smart-E Loan at 0.99% APR, the total interest on a $15,000 system over 15 years is only about $1,150.
+However, with the Smart-E offer at 1.99% APR, the total interest on a $15,000 balance over the five-year term is only about $771.
 Many financial advisors would suggest keeping your cash invested (where it can earn 4-5% annually) and using the Smart-E Loan instead.
 The math favors Smart-E over cash for most CT homeowners.

 The Smart-E Loan typically requires a minimum credit score in the mid-600s, though exact requirements vary by participating lender.
 If your credit score is below 640, you may still qualify through alternative underwriting.
 The CT Green Bank works with multiple lenders to maximize approval rates for CT homeowners seeking energy improvement financing.